AmbientRun/Ambient/README.md

 ## Examples

-Each example in the [examples](./examples/) directory can be run with the kiwi runtime: `cd examples/hello_world` and then `kiwir run`.
+Each example in the [examples](./examples/) directory can be run with the kiwi runtime: `cd examples/hello_world` and then `kiwi run`.
-They can also be run in multiplayer mode; `cd examples/tictactoe` and then `kiwir serve` to start a serve.
-Anyone can now join with `kiwir join [IP_OF_SERVER]`.
+They can also be run in multiplayer mode; `cd examples/tictactoe` and then `kiwi serve` to start a serve.
+Anyone can now join with `kiwi join [IP_OF_SERVER]`.
 Note that content is always streamed so the user joining only needs the kiwi cli to join the session.

 ## Contributing